 You can also experiment before committing to buying a reflector.
 A simple white piece of poster board will do the trick!

-Another trick is to grab a large piece of cardboard and wrap it in aluminium foil so that it reflects.
+Another great idea is to grab a large piece of cardboard and wrap it in aluminum foil so that it reflects.
 Now you have a silver reflector!

 Camera and Lenses

-Finally, let’s talk about camera and lenses.
-There’s no specific need for this setup, so any lens that you would use for portraits works well.
+Finally, let’s talk about the necessary camera and lenses.
+There’s no specific lens you need for butterfly lighting setups, so any lens that you would use for portraits works well.

 Your one and only light should be aligned with the subject.
 In an ideal situation, this is several feet in front of the subject, and a foot or so above their head.

 You want to avoid losing that butterfly-shaded shadow under their nose.
-That’s the signature of this lighting setup.
+That is the signature of these lighting setups.

 The diagram below shows this basic setup in both plan view and from the side.

-It’s that simple!
-While it’s a basic setup, you will still need to experiment before you become fully comfortable with it.
-Try using your family as test subjects before taking this method to a paid photo shoot.
+Butterfly lighting is that simple!
+While it is a basic setup, you will still need to experiment before you become fully comfortable with it.
+Try using your family and friends as test subjects before taking this method to a paid photo shoot.

-It’s important to remember that you can adjust the power of the flash, not only its positioning, to control the intensity and direction of the light.
+It is important to remember that you can adjust the power of the flash, not only its positioning.
+This allows you to control the intensity and direction of the light.

-Butterfly lighting is basic, but flattering.
-It’s the perfect setup to try when you’re still learning about portrait lighting and all the photography lighting options that are out on the market today.
+Butterfly lighting is a basic lighting pattern but very flattering.
+It is the perfect setup to try when you are still learning about portrait lighting.
+This is important especially with all the different photography lighting options that are out in the market today.